SPARC-FAIR-Codeathon/2025-team-D/README.md

 6. Rapidly prototype new plugins with generative AI

-#### Deploying your plugin
+#### Deploying your plugin for production

-Once the plugin has been created and tested, the code repository link can be submitted to via plugins page on the SPARC portal.
+Once the plugin has been created and tested, the code repository link can be submitted via the plugins page on the SPARC portal.
 This will allow the SPARC team to assess the submission, including performing security checks.
 Once approved, the plugin will automatically be built and integrated into the SPARC portal's plugin page for others to use. **Note For the Codeathon demonstration, the assessment of the subbmission is skipped and the plugin is automatically deployed into the portal in the sparc-plugins development enviroment**

 ### Example SPARC portal plugins